 Earlier that day, before this all started, I had watched Hina drink from one of our “lily pad ponds” (large pots around our yard, filled with fish and plants) and thought nothing of it.

 But after she stabilized, I had a chance to reflect on her daily activities and I realized what the culprit was!
 Toads will sometimes sleep in the ponds at night from time to time, and contaminate the water with lots of bacteria.
 The fish pond is the perfect breeding ground for these kinds of bacteria!
 I’ve found 2-3 toads and frogs each day, several times a week, and though I keep moving them off the property, more return to my ponds to sit in the water.

 The pathogenic bacteria in the pond water caused the bloating, and the toxic secretions of the toads/frogs caused pain and partial acute digestive distress, when Hina ingested it after drinking the water.

-Giving probiotics (such as Protegrity GI and Theralac) when your pet has GI symptoms cannot hurt and usually will improve the situation.
-You can mix them with yogurt for ease of administration.
+- Giving probiotics (such as Protegrity GI and Theralac) when your pet has GI symptoms cannot hurt and usually will improve the situation.
+You can mix them with yogurt or plain coconut water for ease of administration.

-We also prayed and had all our friends pray for our little dog, and I am sure this made a big difference too!
+- In addition to the above, we prayed and had all our friends pray for our little dog, and I am sure this made a big difference!